 “For decades, entrepreneurs have been leading small and medium-sized enterprises, engines of growth that are expected to play an ever-increasing role in development, especially in the ASEAN region.
 These are exciting times for Malaysia, for Taylor’s University and for the students in our programmes.
 Future graduates have an opportunity to make a difference to economic growth, employment and productivity in the New Malaysia as never before,” he continued.

-The event was also joined by renowned entrepreneurs like Alan Lim, Co-Founder and Chief Executive Officer of the Malaysian Business Angel Network (MBAN); Razif Abdul Aziz, Acting Chief Executive Officer, Cradle and Rajen Dorairaj, Senior Manager, Ventures, Malaysian Global Innovation & Creative Centre (MaGIC) – whom also shared their thoughts on the “Current Entrepreneurship Environment in Malaysia” in a fireside chat.
+The event was also joined by renowned entrepreneurs like Alan Lim, Chief Executive Officer of the Malaysian Business Angel Network (MBAN); Razif Abdul Aziz, Acting Chief Executive Officer, Cradle and Rajen Dorairaj, Senior Manager, Ventures, Malaysian Global Innovation & Creative Centre (MaGIC) – whom also shared their thoughts on the “Current Entrepreneurship Environment in Malaysia” in a fireside chat.

 The launch of thesetup, led by Shibu Vadaketh as Director, was a follow-up to the introduction of five new modules addressing entrepreneurial education.
 The courses equip students with an understanding of the values underpinning entrepreneurialism and engender an entrepreneurial mind-set, adopting entrepreneurial behaviours, like creativity and innovation, and learning how to manage risk and cope with failure.
-The four stages in this programme are: Ideation for commercialisation > Start-up > Growth > Accelerate.
+The four stages in this programme are: Ideation > Start-up > Growth > Accelerate.